An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Convergence speed: the log-concave case

 As observed in \cite[page 13]{gallouet2017jko}, the first term corresponds to the negative gradient of $\KL$ w.r.t. the Wasserstein-2 metric, while the remaining terms give the negative gradient of $\KL$ w.r.t. the Fisher--Rao geometry, implying that the dissipation for the WFR metric is the sum of the W and the FR dissipation.
-As a consequence, the convergence rate of WFR gradient flow~\eqref{eq:WFRpde} can be upper bounded by
+As a consequence, the convergence rate of WFR gradient flow~\eqref{eq:WFRpde} can be upper bounded by $\KL(\mu_t||\pi)\leq \min\left\lbrace \KL(\mu_t^{\textrm{FR}}|\pi), \KL(\mu_t^{\textrm{W}}|\pi)\right\rbrace,$ where $\mu_t^{\textrm{FR}}, \mu_t^{\textrm{W}}$ denote the solutions of the FR and W flow PDEs respectively.
+A bound on the decay of KL along the W flow can be obtained if $\pi$ satifies an LSI~\eqref{eq:lsi} (e.g., \cite{chewi2024analysis}).
+Decay of KL along the FR flow at rate $\mathcal{O}(e^{-t})$ is guaranteed under boundedness conditions on $\log \pi/\mu_0$ (\cite[Eq.
+(B.6)]{chen2023sampling}), leading to